fethalen/phylopypruner/README.md

 sequences](https://gitlab.com/fethalen/phylopypruner/wikis/About-PhyloPyPruner#contamination-like-issues-)
 from paralogs.

-By providing earlier tree-based approaches as a single executable, PhyloPyPruner also has a unique combination of features such as:

-* allowing polytomies in input trees for all paralogy pruning algorithms
-* collapsing weakly supported nodes into polytomies in combination with all paralogy pruning algorithms
-* rooting trees after monophyly masking in combination with the 'largest subtree (LS)' paralogy pruning algorithm

 PhyloPyPruner is currently under active development and I would appreciate it if you try this software on your own data and [leave feedback](mailto:felix.thalen.1430@student.lu.se).